Overview

 predict()to check robustness. - Optionally create stratification boundaries with

-varcomp()and optimize the allocation withn_cluster(). - Pass the sample size to
+varcomp()and optimize the allocation withn_cluster(). - Pass the sample size or allocation to

 draw()and execute the design. - Evaluate the realized design with